lukasbrunner/ClimWIP/README.md

     Description: Unique identifier for each observational data set.
 Needs to have same lenth as model_path.

-obs_uncertainty : string
+obs_uncertainty : None or string

-    Allowed values: range, mean, median, center, none
+    Allowed values: range, mean, median, center, None

     Description: If more than one observational data set is used: how to deal with the observatinoal uncertainty.
-    - range :
+    - range : All values within the full range of the observations get assigned zero distance.

-# output data path: string
+    - mean: The mean of all observational data sets is used as reference.
+    - median: The median of all observational data sets is used as reference.
+    - center: The center [0.5*(max + min)] of all observational data sets is used as reference.
+    - None: Only allowed if only one observational data set is used.

+save_path : string

-save_path = ../data/
+    Example: ../data/

-# output path for plots: string
+    Description: Path to save temp files and final output file.
+Has to exist and be writable.

+plot_path : string

-plot_path = ../plots/
+    Example: ../plots/

-# --- core settings ---
+    Description: Path to save plots.

-# overwrite existing diagnostics: bool
+overwrite : bool

-overwrite = False
+    Example: False

+    Description: Overwrite already existing diagnostics or calculate every time.

 # percentiles to use for the perfect model test: list of two floats (0, 1)
+percentiles : list of two floats in (0, 1)

-percentiles = .1, .9
+    Example: .1, .9

+    Description: Percentiles to use in the perfect model test.
+It will be tested how often the perfect model lies between the two percentiles.

 # inside_ratio to use for the perfect model test: None or float (0, 1) or force
     # if None: calculate as percentiles[1] - percentiles[0]
     # if force: same as None but dynamicaly relaxes the test if it fails
-inside_ratio = None
-# subset of models to use: list of model identifiers strings of form '<model>_<ensemble>_<id>'
-subset = None
-# include all initial conditions ensemble members: bool
-ensembles = True
-# use the ensemble members to establish the independence sigma: bool
-    # can only be True if ensembles is True
-ensemble_independence = True
-# how to estimate model performance: string {RMSE, <TODO>}
-# - RMSE: root mean squared error
-# performance_metric = RMSE
-# plot some intermediate results (decreases performance): bool
-plot = True

-idx_lats = None
-idx_lons = None

-# --- sigmas settings ---
-# sigma value handling: None or float > 0 or -99
-# if None: calculation via perfect model test of ensembles
-# if -99: set corresponding weights to 1

-# independence: small: ~all models depend on each other; large: ~all models are independent)
-sigma_i = None
-# performance: smaller is more aggressive
-# NOTE: if this is set to -99 the perfect model test will probably not yield
-# meaning full results so sigma_i should also be set manually.
-sigma_q = None
+inside_ratio : None or float or force

+    Example: .8

+    Description: It will be tested for which sigma value the perfect model lies between the two percentiles at least this often.
+    - None: Value will be calculated on the fly as percentiles[1] - percentiles[0]
+    - force: Same as None but if no sigma value can be found to fulfil the perfect model test this will be relaxed.

+subset : None or list of strings

+    Pattern: <model>_<ensemble>_<id>

+    Description: If not None use onle the models specified here.
+If not all models specified here can be found a Value Error will be raised in order to make sure all models specified are used.

+ensembles : bool

+    Example: True

+    Description: Use all ensemble members or onle the first one (using natsort, so r1* will be used in stead of r10*).

+ensemble_independence : bool

+    Example: True

+    Description: Can only be True if ensemble is True.
+If True use an alternative approach to calculate the independence sigma based on ensemble member similarity (see appendix of Brunner et al. 2019)

+performance_metric: string, optional

+    Default: RMSE

+    Allowed values: RMSE

+    Description: Metric used to establish model performance and independence.

+plot : bool

+    Example: True

+    Description: Plot some intermediate results (decreases performance).

+idx_lats : None or float or list of float, optional

+    Example: None

+idx_lons : None or float or list of float, optional

+    Example: None

+sigma_i : None or float > 0 or -99

+    Example: None

+    Description: Independence sigma value handling
+    - None: Calculate the sigma value via perfect model test.
+    - float: Use given sigma value.
+    - -99: Use no sigma value and set all independence weights to 1.

+sigma_q : None or float or -99

+    Example: None

+    Description: Performance sigma value handling
+    - None: Calculate the sigma value via perfect model test.
+    - float: Use given sigma value.
+    - -99: Use no sigma value and set all performance weights to 1.

 # --- target settings ---
 # variable name: string
-target_diagnostic = tas
-# aggregation: string {CLIM, STD, TREND, ANOM-GLOABL, ANOM-LOCAL, CORR}
-target_agg = CLIM
-# season: string {ANN, JJA, SON, DJF, MAM}
-target_season = JJA
-# mask ocean: {None, land, sea}
-target_mask = sea
-# target region: string {GLOBAL, valid SREX region, <valid shapefiles/*.txt>}
-target_region = EUR
-# time period: integer yyyy
-target_startyear = 2031
-target_endyear = 2060
-# reference time period: None or integer yyyy
-# if not None: change from period_ref to period is the target!
-target_startyear_ref = 1951
-target_endyear_ref = 2005

-# --- performance settings ---
-# ! all performance_* parameters need to have same lenght !
-# same as target: string or list of strings
-performance_diagnostics = tas, pr, tas
-performance_aggs = TREND, CLIM, STD

-# for convenience these values will be expaned into a list of appropriate
-# length if a single string is given
-performance_seasons = JJA, DJF, ANN
-performance_masks =  land, sea, False
-performance_regions = EUR, CEU, NEU
-performance_startyears = 1981, 1981, 1981
-performance_endyears = 2010, 2010, 2010
-performance_normalizers = 'median'
-performance_weights = 1, 1, 1

-# # --- predictors settings ---
-# # same as performance_*
-# # Setting these to other values than the corresponding performance values is
-# # only allowed if the sigmas are also set!!!
-# # NOTE: if these parameters are not set they will default to the same values
-# # as the coresponding performance parameters. ('not set' means
-# # commenting/deleting the lines below NOT just setting them to None!)
-# independence_diagnostics = tas, pr, tas
-# independence_aggs = TREND, CLIM, STD
-# independence_seasons = JJA, DJF, ANN
-# independence_masko =  True, True, True
-# independence_regions = EUR, CEU, NEU
-# independence_startyears = 1981, 1981, 1981
-# independence_endyears = 2010, 2010, 2010
-# independence_normalizers = 'median', 'median', 'median'
-# independence_weights = 1, 1, 1
+target_diagnostic : string

+    Example: tas

+    Description: Variable identifyer of the target diagnostic.
+Has to be in the model archive.

+target_gag : string

+    Allowed values: CLIM, STD, TREND, ANOM-GLOABL, ANOM-LOCAL, CORR

+    Description: Time aggregation of the target variable.

+target_season : string

+    Allowed values: ANN, JJA, SON, DJF, MAM

+    Description: Season to use or annual.

+target_mask : False or sea or land

+    Allowed values: False, sea, land

+    Description: Mask applied to the target variable.

+target_region : string

+    Example: GLOBAL

+    Description: Region to use.
+Can either be GLOBAL or a valid SREX region or a region which is definde in the shapefiles folder as 'target_region.txt'.

+target_startyear : integer

+    Example 2080

+    Description: Beginning of the time period to consider for the target variable.

+target_endyear : integer

+    Example:2099

+    Description: End of the time period to consider of the target variable.

+target_startyear_ref : None or integer

+    Example: 1995

+    Description: Beginning of the reference time period for the target variable.
+If None no reference period is used if not None the difference between the target period and the reference period will be used.

+target_endyear_ref : None or integer

+    Example: 2014

+    Description: End of the reference time period for the target variable.

+performance_diagnostics : string or list of strings

+    Example: tas, pr, tas

+performance_aggs : string or list of strings

+    Example: TREND, CLIM, STD

+    Description: Has to have same length as performance_diagnostics

+performance_seasons : string or list of strings

+    Description: Has to either have same length as performance_diagnostics or be a single value.
+If it is a single value this value will be used for each value in performance_diagnostics.

+performance_masks : False or string or list of False/strings

+    Description: Has to either have same length as performance_diagnostics or be a single value.
+If it is a single value this value will be used for each value in performance_diagnostics.

+performance_regions : string or list of strings

+    Description: Has to either have same length as performance_diagnostics or be a single value.
+If it is a single value this value will be used for each value in performance_diagnostics.

+performance_startyears : integer or list of integers

+    Description: Has to either have same length as performance_diagnostics or be a single value.
+If it is a single value this value will be used for each value in performance_diagnostics.

+performance_endyears : integer or list of integers

+    Description: Has to either have same length as performance_diagnostics or be a single value.
+If it is a single value this value will be used for each value in performance_diagnostics.

+performance_normalizers : string of float or list of strings or floats

+    Allowed values: median, mean, center, <list of floats>

+    Description: Metric to normalize different diagnostics before combining them.
+Has to either have same length as performance_diagnostics or be a single value.
+If it is a single value this value will be used for each value in performance_diagnostics.

+performance_weights : None or float of list of floats

+    Example: 1, 1.5, 0

+    Description: Weights to use when combining different diagnostics them.
+A weight of 0 means that diagnostic is ignored.
+The difference between setting the weight to zero and not using a diagnostic at all is the model subset, which might be different as it is always choosen so that all diagnostics (also those with zero weight) are available from all models.
+Has to either have same length as performance_diagnostics or be a single value.
+If it is a single value this value will be used for each value in performance_diagnostics.

+## if these variables are commented out or set to None they will be set to the same values as the corresponding performance_* variables.
+## Setting these to other values than the corresponding performance values is only allowed if the sigmas are also set!

+independence_diagnostics : string or list of strings

+independence_aggs : string or list of strings

+independence_seasons : string or list of strings

+independence_masks : False or string or list of False/strings

+independence_regions : string or list of strings

+independence_startyears : integer or list of integer

+independence_endyears : integer or list of integer

+independence_normalizers : float or string or list of floats or strings

+independence_weights : None or float list of floats

 Contributors